-"There's - got - to - be - a - short - cut," Ron panted, as they climbed the seventh long staircase and emerged on an unfamiliar landing, where there was nothing but a large painting of a bare stretch of grass hanging on the stone wall.
+"There's - got - to - be - a - shortcut," Ron panted as they climbed their seventh long staircase and emerged on an unfamiliar landing, where there was nothing but a large painting of a bare stretch of grass hanging on the stone wall.

 "I think it's this way," said Hermione, peering down the empty passage to the right.

 "Can't be," said Ron.
-"That's south.
-Look, you can see a bit of the lake outside the window..."
+"That's south, look, you can see a bit of the lake out of the window ..."

 Harry was watching the painting.
-A fat, dappled-gray pony had just ambled onto the grass and was grazing nonchalantly.
-Harry was used to the subjects of Hogwarts paintings moving around and leaving their frames to visit each other, but he always enjoyed watching them.
-A moment later, a short, squat knight in a suit of armour had clanked into the picture after his pony.
+A fat, dapple-gray pony had just ambled onto the grass and was grazing nonchalantly.
+Harry was used to the subjects of Hogwarts paintings moving around and leaving their frames to visit one another, but he always enjoyed watching it.
+A moment later, a short, squat knight in a suit of armor clanked into the picture after his pony.
 By the look of the grass stains on his metal knees, he had just fallen off.

-"Aha!" he yelled, seeing Harry, Ron and Hermione.
+"Aha!" he yelled, seeing Harry, Ron, and Hermione.
 "What villains are these, that trespass upon my private lands!
 Come to scorn at my fall, perchance?
 Draw, you knaves, you dogs!"